Skip to main content

 Figure 6.4.1.
 Video introduction to Section 6.4

-We start by demonstrating this method in evaluating the integral in (6.4.1).
+We start by demonstrating this method in evaluating the integral in Equation (6.4.1).
 After the example, we will generalize the method and give more examples.

 Example 6.4.2.
 Using Trigonometric Substitution.